Family Emergency Preparedness

 To be prepared you must take action.
 Learn more about hazards that can affect your community and ways you can take action to prepare and participate.
 Some of the major hazards potentially impacting employees are earthquakes and hurricanes.

-Find out about specific hazards at
+Find out about additional hazards at:

 Access Alerts and Warnings